-Editor’s Note: This article is the first in a series.
+Editor’s Note: This article is the second in a series.
 Each one has intentionally been left in its original, unedited state to preserve the tone and voice of its author.

 My name is Anthony, I grew up in a small-town environment in the state of Washington.
 There were four kids in the family.
 My older brother and I were from one dad and then I have two young siblings that are from another dad.
 I thought I had a normal life, it was not as bad as it could be, but it was not as good as it should have been.
 I was basically raised with drugs around me my entire life.
 It was the life I knew; I went with the flow.
 I was never a leader, it seemed that I was always a follower, I lacked the family life and hung around my friends and did what they did to feel part of the group.
 I always looked up to my older brother, he too was into the drugs and alcohol.
 When I was 11, I started smoking weed with my friends and brother, by the time I was 13, I was smoking meth.
 I began to break into cars to help fund the cost of the drugs and eventually I began to break into homes as well.
 That was when my criminal record began.
 It was common to smoke meth with my mom too, since it was just lying around the house.
 My dad was not in the picture all that much, and when my brother was in jail I became the man of the house to my young siblings.
 My mother lost her house and we began to live in motels, while my younger brother and sister were with my grandmother.
 For a season, it was just my mother and I, smoking and getting high all the time.
 Over my life I have spent more than a year in Juvenal Detentions.